top of page

 Relational layers examine whether students have trusted adults and whether staff respond with empathy and consistency.

 Procedural layers consider whether safety protocols are developmentally appropriate and whether drills are conducted with emotional care.
-Cultural layers ensure that diverse identities are respected and that policies remain equitable and inclusive.

 Trauma‑informed evaluation means every protective measure must support healing rather than harm.
 When these layers align, schools become places of connection—not control—where safety is experienced through trust, predictability, and belonging.